jibon-roy/rtk-ready/README.md

 ```

 ## Setup

 After installing rtk-ready, you'll need to set up the Redux store and ReduxProvider in your app.
 Follow the steps below to integrate rtk-ready into your project.

 ### Step 1: Create Redux Folder

-Run the following command to automatically create the necessary Redux folder structure:
+Run the following command to automatically create the if necessary the Redux folder structure:

+after installing rtk-ready, run the following command:

 ```bash
 npm run postinstall